 4. Nationality Rooms in the Cathedral of Learning

-I’ve not been one to visit college campuses on vacation, but I am so glad I made a visit to University of Pittsburgh.
-The architecture is quite honestly breathtaking and when you step into the Cathedral of learning you feel like you stepped in Hogwarts.
+I’ve not been one to visit college campuses on vacation, but I am so glad I visited the University of Pittsburgh.
+The Nationality Rooms are an excellent place to put on your bucket list, especially for older kids.
+The architecture is quite honestly breathtaking, and when you step into the Cathedral of learning, you feel like you stepped into Hogwarts.

-Hidden throughout the halls of this Gothic monument you will find 32 classrooms that were designed to represent the culture of various ethnic groups that settled in the region.
-The cost for a tour is $4.00
+Hidden throughout the halls of this Gothic monument, you will find 32 classrooms that were designed to represent the culture of various ethnic groups that settled in the region.
+The cost for a tour is minimal.

 Bonus: Venture to the neighboring Carnegie University and check out some of the unique public art and museums located around this campus.